Miss Dominican Republic 2012

-Miss República Dominicana 2012 was held April 17, 2012 in Renaissance Auditorio de Festival del Hotel Jaragua, Santo Domingo, Dominican Republic.
-The Miss República Dominicana 2012 winner will represent the Dominican Republic in Miss Universe 2012.
-The First Runner-up or Miss Continente Dominicana will enter Miss Continente Americano 2012.
-The Second Runner-up or Miss RD Hispanoamericana will enter Reina Hispanoamericana 2012.
-The Third Runner-up will enter Miss Globe International 2012.
-The Fourth Runner-up or Miss RD América Latina will enter Miss América Latina 2012.
+Miss República Dominicana 2012 was held on 17 April 2012 at the Renaissance Auditorio de Festival del Hotel Jaragua in Santo Domingo, Dominican Republic.

+The Miss República Dominicana 2012 represented the Dominican Republic in Miss Universe 2012.

+The First Runner-Up entered Miss Continente Americano 2012.
+The Second Runner-Up entered Reina Hispanoamericana 2012.
+The Third Runner-Up entered Miss Globe International 2012.
+The Fourth Runner-Up entered Miss América Latina 2012.
 The winner was crowned by Dalia Fernández, Miss Dominican Republic 2011.